betidestudio/EIKDocs-Raw/Getting Started/Plugin Installation.md

 [!button variant="primary" icon="download" iconAlign="left" text="Download GitHub Edition"](https://github.com/betidestudio/EOSIntegrationKit)

 Github has two way to get the files, one is the Normal Clone/Download and second is the Release Section.
 We suggest that you use the Releases version of the plugin for which the link is linked above.
-1. Go the GitlHub Releases Section and download the latest version for the version you are using.
+1. Go the GitHub Releases Section and download the latest version for the version you are using.

 ![](/static/Screenshot_31.png)